rust-lang/rfcs/active/0000-allocator.md

-The properties above are worth discussing because they establish constraints that may be important for clients of user-defined allocators, and/or for the GC integration.
+The properties above are worth discussing because they establish constraints that may be important for clients of user-defined allocators, and/or for the garbage collector integration.

 For example, when integrating the GC with a user-defined allocator without requiring the user-defined allocator to be GC-aware, we could